eddennison/eddennison.github.io/_drafts/housekeeping.markdown

 date:   2020-02-2 14:30:55 -0500
 categories: plumbing
 ---
-In addition to this domain, I had a couple others languishing at the somewhat skeevy [godaddy.com](https://gizmodo.com/godaddy-sorry-we-promised-holiday-bonuses-that-was-ju-1845948766).
+In addition to this domain, I had a couple others languishing at the somewhat
+[skeevy godaddy.com](https://gizmodo.com/godaddy-sorry-we-promised-holiday-bonuses-that-was-ju-1845948766).
 I'd configured them to redirect to a pair of Medium publications, back when Medium was offering [free SSL certificates for custom domains on their site](https://help.medium.com/hc/en-us/articles/115003053487-Custom-Domains-service-deprecation).

 I also had an obsolete Lenovo laptop running Linux, with Verizon Fios internet service, pointed to by a a DDNS name from noip.com I'd been using it for hobby-grade stuff, but the lack of HTTPS was going to be a problem.

-But thanks to a collection of great tips from https://medium.com/@jeremygale/how-to-set-up-a-free-dynamic-hostname-with-ssl-cert-using-google-domains-58929fdfbb7a
+But thanks to a collection of great tips from [Jeremy Gale](https://medium.com/@jeremygale/how-to-set-up-a-free-dynamic-hostname-with-ssl-cert-using-google-domains-58929fdfbb7a)
 I was able to redirect my two domains to my server, set up a number of subdomains, and obtain free SSL certificates for everything.
 Here's a short recap of what I did.